flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 flatpak run --command=flatpak-builder-lint org.flatpak.Builder manifest <manifest>
 ```

-The `repo` check below expects a OSTree repository in the current path
+The `repo` check below expects an OSTree repository in the current path
 called `repo`.
 This is generated when
 [building the manifest with Flatpak Builder](/docs/for-app-authors/submission#build-and-install)
 and passing the `--repo=repo` argument.